cloudfoundry/cc-api-v3-style-guide/README.md

 When there are no warnings, `warnings` field will have a value of an empty array.

-##  Proposal: Requesting Specific Fields Resources
+##  Requesting Specific Fields Resources (Proposal)

 > Note: This is a proposal and is not currently implemented on any API endpoints

 ### Sparse Fields

-Clients may only wish to see a specific set of fields from the API.
+Clients could wish to see only a specific set of fields from the API.

-The `fields` query parameter **may** be provided.
+The `fields` query parameter **MAY** be provided.

 The `fields`  parameter **MUST** be a comma-delimited list of field names.